- PHP 95.9%

 - A failed scheduled job sends an e-mail via

-msmtpusing the settings stored inconfig.json(no env vars required).
+msmtpusing the settings stored inconfig.json.

 Notes / limitations

-- DB passwords are stored in
+- DB passwords and SFTP credentials are stored in

 config.json(the container-local config volume) - protect that volume. - The cron runner matches jobs to the minute, so the shortest interval is 1 minute.